rartych/EdgeCloud/README.md

 # Edge Cloud

-Repository to describe, develop, document, and test the EdgeCloud API family
+Repository to describe, develop, document, and test the EdgeCloud API family.

 ## Scope